Combined-cycle gas turbine type

-A memorandum of understanding (MoU) was signed with the Bangladesh Government for transport of heavy equipment for installation at the plant, through the Ashuganj Port on the Meghna River.
-Under the MoU, OTPC agreed to develop a roll-on, roll-off jetty at Ashuganj port, construct bypasses on water bodies, and repair and widen the Sultanpur-Akhaura border.
+A memorandum of understanding (MoU) was signed with the Bangladesh Government for the transport of heavy equipment for installation at the plant through the Ashuganj Port on the Meghna River.
+Under the MoU, OTPC agreed to develop a roll-on, roll-off jetty at Ashuganj port and construct bypasses on water bodies as well as repair and widen the Sultanpur-Akhaura border.

 An effluent treatment plant has also been built for handling the effluents generated at the plant.
 Stack monitors were placed to monitor the out flue gas.

 Fuel requirements for the project are met through ONGC’s gas fields in Tripura.
 A gas sale and purchase agreement was made between ONGC and OTPC for the supply of five million standard cubic metres of gas a day to the power plant.

 The power generation process involves the firing of natural gas and using the high-gas pressure to drive the gas turbine generator.
 The exhaust gases from the gas turbine are fed into a heat recovery steam generator, which results in steam generation.

 The steam is fed into the steam turbine, which produces electricity when coupled with the turbine generator.

 Transmission and sale of power generated at the CCGT power plant

 A 650km-long, 400kV DC transmission line was laid from the plant site at Palatana, Tripura to Bongaigaon in Assam, for transmission of the generated power.

 The power transmission system was developed and operated by North East Transmission Company Limited (NETCL), a joint venture of OTPC, Power Grid Corporation of India and the north-eastern region (NER) beneficiary states.